What impacts my home and/or contents premium?

 Year of construction

 The year your property was built could influence how much premium you pay.
 For example, certain types of construction methods and materials have been shown to impact the likelihood of a claim occurring.

 What impacts my car premium?

 When insuring your car, we ask several questions to help you determine the cover you need and the associated premium.
 Some of the key pieces of information that impact your premium are listed below.

 The amount your vehicle is insured for affects your premium.
-Your Agreed Value will usually be adjusted every year at renewal to account for depreciation, in line with the market.
-For example, luxury vehicles can have higher premiums as they cost more to replace than less expensive vehicles in the event of a total loss.
+Your agreed value will usually be adjusted every year at renewal to account for depreciation, in line with the market.

 The type of car you own can have a significant impact on your premium, because the cost and availability of replacement parts can vary based on a vehicle’s make, model and age.

 Areas with higher incidences of theft and vandalism could see higher premiums, and more populated areas mean more traffic and an increased likelihood of damage occurring.
 This is monitored by analysing our claims data.